radekd91/mesh/README.md

 ------------

 You first need to install the `Boost <http://www.boost.org>`_ libraries.
 You can compile your own local version.

-This is a must for Windows/MSCV.
+On Windows/MSVC, you must download and compile it yourself.

 On Linux you can simply install it via:

 ```
 $ sudo apt-get install libboost-dev